 - Power Source: Battery

 - The High Points: Cordless operation, LED headlights, Washable pads, Powerful scrubbers

 - The Low Points: Price, Weight, Durability issues

-Nellie’s Wow Mop seems to solve nearly all of the aversions moppers have to the floor mopping process.
+Nellie’s Wow Mop seems to solve nearly all of the aversions moppers have to the floor-mopping process.
 This battery-powered floor cleaner does the spraying, the scrubbing, and the sanitizing.
-The oscillating mop pads provide powerful stain-lifting motions that combine with the absorbent mop pad material to wipe out scum and leave floors sparkling.
+The oscillating mop pads provide powerful stain-lifting motion that combines with the absorbent mop pad material to wipe out scum and leave floors sparkling.